 San Francisco is a shopping-lover’s playground.
 Union Square is a jaw-dropping collection of shops with everything from high-end boutiques to funky art stores to retail chains.
 Stroll along Chestnut Street for shopping with a distinct artsy, funky edge or head to Chinatown for shopping with an exotic flair, or find your inner Flower Child while shopping the Haight.
 For opulence and high-end couture, head to Westfield San Francisco Centre, a fantastically over-the-top shopping mall decorated in gold and marble.

-Finally, back to Candlestick Point – while the San Francisco 49ers may not play here much longer (they are slated to enter a new stadium in Santa Clara in 2014 and will be located outside of San Francisco for the first time in the team's history), it is a great place to visit.
-The Point is considered the country's largest artist colony, and it is also home to the city's first opera house, the Bayview.
+Candlestick Point is considered the country’s largest artist colony, and it is also home to the city’s first opera house, the Bayview.
 Guided tours of the stadium are also available.

 Beloved, iconic, historic – San Francisco is a top travel destination for many reasons.
 And when the 49ers face the Ravens next Sunday, it won’t just be the residents of the City by the Bay cheering them on, but everyone who ever left their heart in San Francisco.